11 Tips For Driving a Moving Truck

 8. Park in Large Spaces

 Larger parking spaces allow for easier maneuverability when parking or pulling out, especially if there are no other vehicles nearby.
 Always set the parking brake before exiting the vehicle as well.
+Large retail parking lots with lots of open space are a great place to park, as well as anywhere that has RV parking.

 9. Back Up With Caution